New Deal Archive & Map

 New Deal airports, schools, hospitals, post offices, art, highways and more are still in use 75 years after they were built.
 No city, town, or rural area was untouched by the New Deal.List sites by state or city »

 Read Ruth Gottstein’s scathing editorial in the SF Examiner on the need to keep Coit Tower and public parks free and open to the public.
-Gottstein is the 92 year old daughter of Coit muralist Bernard Zakheim.
-She brilliantly connects the… Read More
+Gottstein is the 92-year-old daughter of Coit muralist Bernard Zakheim.
+She brilliantly connects the recent viral… Read More

 Ever since the New Deal’s National Youth Administration and Civilian Conservation Corps (CCC) and a brief flurry of public-spiritedness during the Kennedy years, America has minimized both expectations and opportunities for public service.
 Fewer Americans than at any time in… Read More